Skip to content

 Toggle

-Antibiotics are currently not recommended for bacterial STI prophylaxis in individuals under the age of 18.
-There are rare cases in which it may be beneficial, but it is important to know that these antibiotics could affect bones and teeth.
+Currently, antibiotics are not recommended for bacterial STI prophylaxis in individuals under 18 years of age.
+There are rare cases where it might be beneficial, but it is important to know that these antibiotics could affect bones and teeth.
 We recommend scheduling a personal consultation with a doctor to carefully weigh the benefits and risks.
-From a legal standpoint, the consent of all legal guardians is also required.
+From a legal perspective, the consent of all guardians is also required.

 Toggle